|

 Joseph

-Crandall, translator, is a well-known Ba Gua practitioner who has
+Crandall, translator, is a Ba Gua practitioner who has taken onto

-taken onto himself the heroic task of translating and making available
+himself the heroic task of translating and making available many

-many key works of BaGua.
-These are translations, bound
+key works of WuShu.
+NOTE: Some of these are translations,

-Chinese texts, mostly illustrated with line drawings.
-As Crandall
+texts, mostly illustrated with line drawings.
+As Crandall writes

-writes in his introduction; "I have been waiting for someone
+in his introduction; "I have been waiting for someone more

 than I do.
 I know that there are many out there who could do it."